begmuhommet/low-ops-docs/docs/application/environments/firewall.md

     - Include description
     - Click the "Create" button

-3. Re-deploy the application by following the steps from the [Application Tutorial](.../actions.md).
+3. Re-deploy the application by following the steps from the [Application Tutorial](.../.../.../actions.md).

 ## Updating a Firewall Rule

 1. Return to the Firewall tab.
-2. Click on the three dots at the upper right corner of the rule you want to edit.
+2. Click on the three dots at the right corner of the rule you want to edit.

 <img src="../../assets/manage_firewall.jpg" width="500" alt="Manage firewall">

-3. Click on the Edit button.
+3. Click the "Edit" button.
 4. In the pop window update the needed details.

 <img src="../../assets/edit_firewall.jpg" width="500" alt="Edit firewall">

-5. Click Save to apply the changes.
+5. Click "Save" to apply the changes.

 ## Deleting a Firewall Rule

 1. Return to the Firewall tab.
-2. Click on the three dots at the upper right corner of the rule you want to delete.
+2. Click on the three dots at the right corner of the rule you want to delete.

 <img src="../../assets/manage_firewall.jpg" width="500" alt="Manage firewall">

 3. Click the "Delete" button.
-4. Confirm the deletion in the pop-up window.
+4. Confirm the deletion in the pop-up window by clicking the "Delete" button.

 <img src="../../assets/delete_firewall.jpg" width="500" alt="Delete firewall">